Dynamic nanoscale spatial heterogeneity in a perovskite to brownmillerite topotactic phase transformation

 \textbf{1.
-Introduction}\\ Aging dynamics, commonly observed in glassy materials, are characterized by dynamical relaxation rates varying even under constant external conditions \cite{angell1995formation,debenedetti2001supercooled,berthier2023modern,d2001jamming}.
-In solids, phase transitions driven by an external stimulus, such as temperature, often results in nucleation and growth of the new phase, forming domains that grow until a new phase-pure state is achieved \cite{li2022situ}.
-In the case of phase transformations where the phases have distinct crystal structures, as is the case for oxygen ion diffusion-driven topotactic phase transformations of metal oxides \cite{gilbert2018ionic,chiu2021cation}, the nucleation and growth of new domains can be unambiguously detected by Bragg diffraction.
-In particular, Bragg X-ray photon correlation spectroscopy (XPCS) is a technique particularly well suited to measure slow ($>$1~s) dynamics linked to nanoscale motion of domains and domain walls in such diffusion-driven phase transformations.
-It has the potential to reveal whether nanoscale aging dynamics occur under constant external conditions on timescales of several hours.
-In the current effort to control and utilize phase transitions in phase-change materials for the development of novel technologies \cite{hoffmann2022quantum}, understanding spatial and temporal phase transformation heterogeneity becomes highly relevant.
+Introduction}\\ Aging dynamics, commonly observed in glassy materials, is characterized by dynamical relaxation rates that vary even under constant external \mbox{conditions \cite{angell1995formation,debenedetti2001supercooled,berthier2023modern,d2001jamming}.} In solids, phase transitions driven by an external stimulus such as temperature, often result in the nucleation and growth of the new phase, forming structural domains that grow until a phase-pure state is \mbox{achieved \cite{li2022situ}.} In the case of first-order phase transformations where the phases have distinct crystal structures, as is the case for oxygen ion diffusion-driven topotactic phase transformations of metal oxides \cite{gilbert2018ionic,chiu2021cation,d2026jamming}, the evolution of both crystalline phases can be unambiguously detected by Bragg diffraction.
+Bragg X-ray photon correlation \mbox{spectroscopy (XPCS)} is a technique particularly well suited to measure slow ($>$1~s) dynamics linked to nanoscale motion of structural domains and domain walls in such diffusion-driven phase transformations.
+It has the potential to reveal whether nanoscale aging dynamics occurs under constant external conditions on timescales of several hours.
+In current efforts to control and utilize phase transitions in phase-change materials for the development of novel technologies such as neuromorphic computing \cite{hoffmann2022quantum} and solid oxide fuel cells \cite{kim2012probing}, understanding the spatial and temporal phase transformation heterogeneity becomes highly relevant.